 For students who qualify, this honor is indicated on their diploma and on their permanent academic record.

 3. ACADEMIC GUIDELINES

 a) Grading Requirements

-All courses required for the major must be taken for a letter grade (A through D).
-A grade of "C" or higher is required in each of the following courses:
+All courses taken to satisfy major requirements must be taken for a letter grade.
+A letter grade of C or higher is required in the following courses: